 While I was doing my research, because I was fascinated by this topic, I found the following interesting facts.

-Bees in the city face less pesticides and more flowers so they therefore produce more honey.
-A beehive in the country produces 25 kilos (55 pounds) of a honey a year, but in the city, it will produce 80 (176 pounds)!
-Although I started seeing different numbers after reading several articles, but you get the point!
+Bees in the city face fewer pesticides and more flowers so they, therefore, produce more honey.
+A beehive in the country produces 25 kilos (55 pounds) of honey a year, but in the city, it will produce 80 (176 pounds)!
+Although I started seeing different numbers after reading several articles, you get the point!

 The most expensive honey from Paris is from the top of the Paris Opera costing 15 Euros for 125 grams (4 oz).
 I want to sample that!